crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/security-best-practices.md

 ## Run jobs as users and groups

-When using queue functionality in Deadline Cloud, itâs a best practice to specify an operating system (OS) user and its primary group so that the OS user has least-privilege permissions for the queueâs jobs.
+When using queue functionality in Deadline Cloud, it’s a best practice to specify an operating system (OS) user and its primary group so that the OS user has least-privilege permissions for the queue’s jobs.

-When you specify a âRun as userâ (and group), any processes for jobs submitted to the queue will be run using that OS user and will inherit that userâs associated OS permissions.
+When you specify a “Run as user” (and group), any processes for jobs submitted to the queue will be run using that OS user and will inherit that user’s associated OS permissions.

 The fleet and queue configurations combine to establish a security posture.
-On the queue side, the âJob run as userâ and IAM role can be specified to use the OS and AWS permissions for the queueâs jobs.
+On the queue side, the “Job run as user” and IAM role can be specified to use the OS and AWS permissions for the queue’s jobs.
 The fleet defines the infrastructure (worker hosts, networks, mounted shared storage) that, when associated to a particular queue, run jobs within the queue.
 The data available on the worker hosts needs to be accessed by jobs from one or more associated queues.
 Specifying a user or group helps protect the data in jobs